Study: Trodelvy clinical trial results likely practice-changing for people with metastatic triple-negative breast cancer

 - NCT05169437: () in patients with inherited or tumor mutations in advanced (PAVO).
-PAVO is a Phase II study investigating if the study drug, a called , is safe and effective for certain people who have been diagnosed with an advanced solid tumor with either an inherited or tumor mutation.
+PAVO is a Phase II study investigating if the niraparib is safe and effective for people with an advanced solid tumor who have an inherited gene mutation or a tumor with a mutation.

 - NCT04644068: Study of AZD5305 as Monotherapy and in Combination With Anti-cancer Agents in Patients With Advanced Solid Malignancies (PETRA).
-This research is designed to learn if treatment with a new , AZD5305, alone, or in combination with anti-cancer agents is safe, tolerable, and has anti-cancer activity in patients with advanced .
+This research is designed to learn whether treatment with a new , AZD5305, used alone or in combination with anti-cancer agents is safe, tolerable and has anti-cancer activity in patients with advanced .
 The study is open to people who have previously been treated with PARP inhibitors.

 - NCT04657068: Treatment with ATR Inhibitor for Advanced or Solid Tumors.
-This study will look at how well a new oral known as an ATR inhibitor works on advanced or with mutations in genes linked to damage repair.
-This study is open to people who have an inherited or acquired or mutation or people with tumors that are HRD-positive.
+This study will look at how well a new oral known as an ATR inhibitor works on advanced or with mutations in genes that are linked to damage repair.
+This study is open to people who have an inherited or acquired or mutation or whose tumors are HRD-positive.
 This study is open to people whose cancer stopped responding or progressed on PARP inhibitors.

 The following organizations offer peer support services for people with, or at high risk for breast cancer:

 - Our Message Boards allow people to connect with others who share their situation.
 Once you register, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.